Rescuers race to find Afghan quake survivors as death toll passes 1,400

 The Taliban government, which is only recognized by Russia, has appealed for assistance from the international community and the humanitarian sector.
 However, help for Afghanistan is in short supply due to competing global crises and reduced aid budgets in donor countries.

+The United Nations humanitarian office released $5 million from its emergency fund to help kickstart the U.N. response and that will be matched by $5 million from the Afghanistan Humanitarian Fund, U.N. spokesman Stéphane Dujarric said Tuesday.

+The U.N. has dispatched at least 25 assessment teams to the region, deploying essential items including blankets and solar lamps to areas that can be reached, Dujarric said.
+Humanitarian experts said that immediate priorities include emergency shelter, critical medical supplies, drinking water and emergency food aid.

-The U.K. has pledged £1 million ($1.3 million) to be split between humanitarian agencies rather than going to the Taliban government, which it does not recognize.
+The U.K. has pledged 1 million pounds ($1.3 million) to be split between humanitarian agencies rather than going to the Taliban government, which it does not recognize.

 The European Union is sending 130 tons of emergency supplies and providing 1 million euros ($1.16 million).
 Other countries, including the United Arab Emirates, India and China have pledged disaster relief support.